• Skip to primary navigation

 - Allergic to corn?
 I'm sure other starches like tapioca or arrowroot will work as well.

-- You can use microfiber cloths or rags to wipe your surfaces clean.
-I prefer either those options or newspaper to paper towels since paper towels leave lint and are more wasteful.
+What Cloth to Use?
+You can use microfiber cloths or rags to wipe your surfaces clean.
+I prefer these options or newspaper to paper towels since paper towels leave lint and are more wasteful.

-- Prevent Streaking: Some readers have had streaking issues.
-It's possible that this is from impure essential oils or hard water.
+Prevent Streaking: Some readers have had streaking issues.
+It’s possible this is from impure essential oils or hard water.
 If you have streaking issues, please do share in the comments what brand of essential oils you used and if you have hard water.
-I recommending only using pure essential oils even for house cleaning, because even though it's "just" for cleaning, you are breathing in the scent.
+I recommend only using pure essential oils even for house cleaning because even though it’s “just” for cleaning, you still are breathing in oils (and whatever “else” might be in the oils.
+Another option is to leave out the cornstarch and see how that works.

 - Use Two Cloths